PacoReinaCampo/MPSoC-DV/quality/tex/operation/chapters/chapter3.md

 - Legal, regulatory, and contractual requirements.
 - Lessons learned from previous design and development projects.

-## Design and Development Controls
+## DESIGN AND DEVELOPMENT CONTROLS

 Controls must be implemented to ensure that design and development activities are carried out effectively and produce the desired outcomes.
 This includes: